 6. Heat pump defrost cycle smells

-1. Heat Pump Smells Musty
+1. The Heat Pump Smells Like Mold

-• Wiring issue
+• Wiring problem

 • Plastic components or coating is melting

-• Other mechanical issue
+• Other mechanical difficulties

-4. Heat Pump Smells Like Sewer
+4. The Heat Pump Smells Like Sewage

-5. Heat Pump Smells Like Burning
+5. My Heat Pump Smells Like Burning

-6. Heat Pump Defrost Cycle Smells
+6. Why Your Heat Pump Defrost Cycle Smells

 Having a A2Z Air Inc HVAC technician clean the coils will help get rid of the smell.